 Alice Fraser is a comedian, writer, podcaster and performer.
 She’s also a word geek, polymath, ex-corporate lawyer and banjo aficionado.

-Insatiable academic and consummate professional Alice studied law at Sydney University and English Literature (Rhetoric) at Cambridge before working as a lawyer in New Your City, where she found herself spending more time writing jokes than litigation; realising her passion for comedy outweighed her legal ambition.
+Insatiable academic and consummate professional Alice studied law at Sydney University and English Literature (Rhetoric) at Cambridge before working as a lawyer in New York City, where she found herself spending more time writing jokes than litigation; realising her passion for comedy outweighed her legal ambition.

 She has since taken that passion with her around the world; writing, producing, directing and performing in sold-out shows from Edinburgh to London, New York to Cambridge and many places in between before returning home for multiple national tours; performing award-winning shows to sell-out crowds and rave reviews.